Home Cocktails Cocktail Gin Tonic

 What type of gin is best for a Gin Tonic?

-Can I use flavored tonic water in a Gin Tonic?
+Can I use flavored tonic water in my Gin Tonic?

-What is the ideal gin-to-tonic ratio for a Gin Tonic?
+What is the ideal ratio of gin to tonic water?

 You Might Also Like